 The Professional Development Center, in collaboration with Reed Library, is pleased to announce the kickoff to the 2015-2016 "Lunch with The New York Times."
-This monthly current events discussion, facilitated by faculty experts from across campus, promises to provide engaging and thought-provoking conversations on an eclectic range of topics in the news.
+This monthly current events discussion, facilitated by faculty experts from across campus, promises to provide engaging and thought-provoking conversations on an eclectic range of topics covered in The New York Times.

 Lunch is provided, and all The State University of New York at Fredonia students, faculty and staff are welcome to attend.
 Brief articles will be provided to participants the week prior to the discussion.
 Reserve your seat today!

 Get free online access to The New York Times by visiting nytimes.com/passes.
 Register using your @fredonia.edu email address.